Cebu Technological University: Tuition and scholarship

 Cebu Technological University provides free tuition fee through Republic Act No. 10931, also known as the Universal Access to Quality Tertiary Education Act signed in 2017.
 The university also provides assistance to qualified students through internal and externally funded scholarships.

 Internationalization and ASEAN Integration

-CTU has established international connections with universities in six continents: Europe, Asia, Australia, Africa, North America, and South America.
+CTU has established international connections with universities in six continents: Europe, Asia, Australia, New Zealand, Africa, North America, and South America.

 Faculty mobility

 Teaching staff of the university have worked in collaboration with foreign educational institutions, such as giving lectures at Dongseo University in South Korea, and marine biology talks at National Sun Yat-sen University in Taiwan.

 Student mobility

 Students have the opportunity to participate in overseas programs.
-Some of these include Agriculture programs in Europe and Asia, as well as Hospitality and Management programs in the United States.
+Some of these include Agriculture programs in Europe and Asia, Oceania as well as Hospitality and Management programs in the United States.